 Their friend Art works for the police department, and he has hired two Minimum Holders named Three and Honey to help him with a serial murder investigation where the murderer targets Minimum Holders.

-Pretty quickly, it’s discovered that Minimum Holders are losing their powers and end up in really bad shape.
-It’s discovered that Art is behind it, and he appears to have become a rather twisted person.
+Pretty quickly, it’s discovered that Minimum Holders are losing their powers and end up in bad shape.
+It turns out that Art is behind it, and he appears to have become a rather twisted person.
 Over the course of the season, Art allies himself with a group known as Freemum.
 This group is made up of Minimum Holders who believe that they should be able to live free.

 As this is going on, the members of Hamatora discover that they begin developing side effects when they use their Minimum abilities.
 This ends up tying in with a revelation that’s made about Hajime near the end of the series.